DianaMAlfonso/velitasymomentos/README.md

 ## ⚙️ Admin Features

 - Dashboard with user list
-- Full CRUD for products and categories
+- Full CRUD for products, users and categories
 - View and export orders to Excel

 ---